 Side effects that you should report to your care team as soon as possible:

 Side effects that usually do not require medical attention (report these to your care team if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Store between 15 and 30 degrees C (59 and 86 degrees F).
-Keep this medicine in the original container until time of use.
+Keep this medication in the original container until time of use.
 Do not refrigerate or freeze.
 Protect from light.
-Throw away any unused medicine after the expiration date on the label.
+Throw away any unused medication after the expiration date on the label.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.